rwright403/lightweight-object-oriented-gantt/README.md

 # lightweight-object-oriented-gantt

-very simple not much here - based on plotly + pandas This program is a lightweight object oriented gantt chart:
+very simple not much here - this program is a lightweight object oriented gantt chart based on plotly + pandas.

 The GUI is vscode and the gantt chart versions are tracked through github.
 - This was chosen for agility of both programming and for the user to use.